People have spent over $1M buying virtual cats on the Ethereum blockchain

 They also want to work to make the on-boarding process easier, because at the end of the day it’s still not easy for the average person to setup MetaMask and figure out how to buy ether and use it to transact on the network.

-The project has a white paper here which explains a bit more about the game’s future plans.
+The project has a pretty good FAQ here which explains a bit more about the game’s future plans and how it works today.

 0